-The Aerium is a newish Russian band breaking into the world of
+The Aerium is/was a Russian band that broke into the world of

 has proven that power metal and operatic vocals can exist in harmony,